MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-live-sync.md

 + Make sure that your custom changes are written in a single transaction scope.
 + Business events and the dual-write framework don't handle `doinsert()`, `doUpdate()`, and `recordset()` operations, or records where `skipBusinessEvents(true)` is marked.
 If your code is inside these functions, dual-write won't be triggered.
 + Business events must be registered for the data source that is mapped.
 Some data sources might use an outer join and might be marked as read only in finance and operations apps.
 These data sources aren't tracked.
-+ Changes will be triggered only if the modifications are on the mapped fields.
++ Changes are triggered only if the modifications are on the mapped fields.
 Unmapped field modifications won't trigger dual-write.
 + Make sure that filter evaluations provide a valid result.

 ### Troubleshooting steps

 1. Review field mappings on the dual-write admin page.
 If a field isn't mapped from finance and operations apps to Dataverse, it won't be tracked.
 For example, in the following illustration, the **Description**  field is tracked from Dataverse, but not from finance and operations apps.
-No changes to that field inside finance and operations apps will be tracked.
+No changes to that field inside finance and operations apps are tracked.

     ![Tracked field.](media/live-sync-troubleshooting-1.png)

 2. Determine whether the data source is tracked in the business events definition.
-For example, in the following illustration, no field from the **DefaultDimensionDAVs** table and underlying tables will be tracked for changes.
+For example, in the following illustration, no field from the **DefaultDimensionDAVs** table and underlying tables are tracked for changes.
 Data sources that use an outer join and that are marked as read only aren't tracked.

     ![Field that isn't tracked.](media/live-sync-troubleshooting-2.png)